 The resilience of young people, especially at a time when adults are butting heads over policies and politics, can play a role in lifting communities up and driving them to do better by those who are marginalized.

 These nine badass youth activists, some of whom you may have not heard of, are challenging gender stereotypes, mobilizing their communities to care for the environment, and even speaking with presidents.
-They are igniting change in the world, and this, especially in 2017, is what we need to see.
+They are igniting change in the world, and this is what we need to see.

 Now, she’s got a new project in the works: a book of her own.
 Scholastic has picked up the rights to Dias’ new book about literary activism, which focuses on “the importance of literacy and diversity” and “delivers hands-on strategies for becoming a lifelong reader.”